kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 52: July 31, 2020

+**Today's Progress**: I finished on section 9.
+I added new funcitonalities to the vidly app, added rental and user model and routes, now I'm working on the auth section.

+**Thoughts**: It was a very tiring day...

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/dcb10feb9f018a9d9eabf170683db684f6766c98)

+---

 ### Day 51: July 30, 2020

 **Today's Progress**: I worked on section 9.
 Today I worked on maily on the vidly app, added the movies routes and model.
 The twist was embedding a genre schema to the movies model.